Loose Neutral Wire Symptoms: Why Voltage Fluctuations Become Dangerous

 Common Symptoms of a Loose Neutral Wire

-Lights That Brighten and Dim Randomly
+Lights That Brighten or Dim Without Warning

 Appliances Behaving Erratically